 The Ledford Center, the heart of extracurricular campus life, complements the challenges of academic life.
-The center offers a multi-use gymnasium, fitness rooms, racquetball courts, game area, a book store, a study room, and a snack bar.
+The center offers a multi-use gymnasium, fitness rooms, racquetball courts, game area, a book store, a study room, postal service, a copy center, and a snack bar.
 Tennis courts and a nine-hole golf course are also situated near the campus.